 You launched Foxglove in 2019.
 Can you talk about the experience of starting your own not-for-profit?

 I would never have started it without Martha [Dark], my co-founder.
 [Crider met Dark at Reprieve, where she was the head of operations.
 They began discussing Foxglove in January 2019 and five months later they set it up.]
 All I ever do is see problems [she laughs].
 She is a kind of machine of energy and efficiency.
 It’s all very well to say that there is a problem, but actually, we can damn well do something about it, and here are the following 20 things that we need to do to make that happen… This isn’t me, that’s Martha.

 You have been focusing on empowering social media content moderators.
 Why did you decide to work with this particular group of tech workers?

-There had been a number of “shop-floor exposés” in the media [regarding content moderators’ working conditions], but we didn’t have a sense that any of those pieces of investigative journalism had ever resulted in a sustained effort by either civil society—the human rights movement—or labour unions.
-We thought: there is a gap here and we are a new organisation.
+There had been a number of “shop-floor exposés” in the media [regarding content moderators’ working conditions], but we didn’t have a sense that any of those pieces of investigative journalism had ever resulted in a sustained effort by either civil society—the human rights movement—or labor unions.
+We thought: there is a gap here and we are a new organization.